The best gay dating apps of 2026: Grindr is still king (even if we sometimes wish it wasnt)

 • Recon: Recon has a reputation as the app for the kink community, but we've opted to leave it off the list.
 User reviews on Reddit are brutal.
 One thread described the app as "really buggy" and "not much activity on there anymore."
 Users in that thread complained that the app is a "waste of time," full of flakes, "catfish," and "fake doms wanting you to be their slave or boy."
 Other users noted that "a lot of kink/fetish guys have moved on to Instagram, Twitter/X, [or] OnlyFans" or that mainstream apps like Scruff are now "more open and welcoming spaces" for the community.

 • Planet Romeo (now Romeo): Planet Romeo (which took over the old Guys4Men, or g4m, site ) is another legacy app we didn't include.
 While it was once a go-to for finding meaningful relationships, particularly in India and parts of Europe, it's now mostly seen as an app from a bygone era.
 Reddit threads on the topic are full of nostalgia for the "age of Planet Romeo" and the "slow communication" of the early 2000s.
-It's just not a primary app for most guys in 2025.

 Previous Article